tirtharajdash/tirtharajdash.github.io/_posts/2020-10-14-matrix-preallocation-in-matlab.markdown

 <br/>

-After all this reading, you may be interested in going through the official page of Mathworks on [Preallocating arrays](https://in.mathworks.com/help/matlab/matlab_prog/preallocating-arrays.html).
+Let me know, if this post helped you.
+Also, you may be interested in going through the official page of Mathworks on <a rel="external nofollow" href="https://in.mathworks.com/help/matlab/matlab_prog/preallocating-arrays.html" target="_blank">Preallocation</a>.
 Cheers!